odoo/documentation/inventory/settings/warehouses/location_creation.rst

 .. note::
     A warehouse also corresponds to a location.
-As the locations are hierarchical, Odoo will create the parent location of the warehouse, containing all the sublocations in it.
+As the locations are hierarchical, Twenty20 will create the parent location of the warehouse, containing all the sublocations in it.

 .. seealso::